genneko/zmplrepl/README.md

 You can achieve this by taking the following steps.

 1. Create a dedicated user on both sending and receiving hosts.
-It's optional but recommended in production environment.
+It's optional but recommended in a production environment.

-2. Generate a SSH public key for the sending user.
+2. Generate a SSH keypair for the sending user.
-Then put it into the receiving user's ~/.ssh/authorized_keys.
+Then put the public key into the receiving user's ~/.ssh/authorized_keys.

-3. Create a base dataset with -u (unmounted) on the receiving host.
+3. Create a base dataset with -u (unmounted) flag on the receiving host.
     ```
     repl@r$ sudo zfs create -u backup/data
     ```